threerings/narya/src/as/com/threerings/README.txt

   // I think arrays are just hashes, so probably you could store
   // values at element 1.5 if you desired...

-- Similarly, methods in String take Number arguments (wha?) when for character index positions.
+- Similarly, methods in String take Number arguments (wha?) for character index positions.
 Totally nonsensical.

 - Hey!
 Array has two constructors!
 How can I do that?